mauri870/go-ringbuffer/README.md

 - Efficient push and pop operations: Constant time complexity O(1).
 - High performance: Designed to be efficient for concurrent operations with minimal synchronization overhead.
 - Faster than container/ring and more memory efficient
-- 0 memory allocations (besides the initial buffer)
+- Zero memory allocations (besides the initial buffer)

 ## Installation